franchsli/whatsapp_clone_django/README.md

     but i don't know whats happening.
 When the read more isn't in the 'scroll view' (user can't see it) the scroll_to_bottom runs as expected....
     - I think is because the readmore height isn't kept in count when scrolling.
-- When you go to status page and then go back to the normal UI, the theme icon gets reseted.
-  - It has to do with the HTMX, when it gets reloaded it doesn't count as a DOMContentLoaded (search in stackoverflow).
-    - To fix this you can add an event listener that checks whether the content DOMContent has been changed.
-    If it is the case, check if the theme icon is in it, if so, apply the same logic in the DOMConten Loaded event listener.
-  - You can see HTMX events to add an hx.event that when the content was swapped into the DOM (before this verify that is the right content) apllies the  DOMContentLoaded logic.

 **REFERENCE**: